The Order Fulfillment Process In 7 Steps + Best Practices for Efficiency

 3. Labor Shortages

-The COVID-19 pandemic introduced a wide range of obstacles for order fulfillment, with labor shortage being the largest challenge.
+The COVID-19 pandemic introduced a wide range of obstacles to order fulfillment, with labor shortage being the largest challenge.

 To face labor shortages: